Union safety and health programs and services

 Classroom management classes

 The union offers many workshops on classroom management, on teaching students self-discipline and on instructional techniques that engage students so they do not start misbehaving out of restlessness.
-Check the New York Teacher newspaper for upcoming sessions.
+Check the main UFT courses and workshop page for upcoming sessions.

 The UFT offers DASA workshops that meet the Dignity for All Students Act (DASA) training requirement of the state Education Department for state certification.
 This six-hour workshop gives participants an understanding of the dynamics of assaultive, aggressive behavior and the tools to defuse violent situations at school.
 For more information, call 212-701-9413.